 • Enterprise Investment Schemes (EIS)

 Seed / Enterprise Investment Schemes (SEIS / EIS)

 Investments fall outside of inheritance tax after two years, there is an income tax relief of 50% for SEIS or 30% for EIS.
 Capital tax gain is deferred for 3 years allowing access to capital at any time.
 It’s a riskier type of investment as they tend to be in smaller companies.

 Another method of obtaining Business Relief is through a portfolio of diversified holdings known as an AIM portfolio.
 This service provides investors with a portfolio of shares listed on the AIM index.

 In addition to the IHT relief, an AIM portfolio provides the potential for capital growth and dividend income.
 However, if you receive any income or withdraw any capital growth then this will fall within your estate for inheritance tax.

 To qualify for Business Relief, the portfolio must be held for two years, and the underlying companies must be deemed eligible.
 It is also possible to transfer an ISA to an AIM ISA to receive the above benefits tax-free.

 A gift and loan trust plan is a flexible inheritance tax planning strategy.
 It provides you with a regular stream of income whilst gradually reducing the value of your estate.
 You can also withdraw your money at any time.

 How does a gift and loan trust work?

-You set up a trust, which requires trustees and potential beneficiaries.
-You then make a loan to this trust, which is repayable on demand, with 0% interest.
-The trust uses this loan to purchase an investment bond.
+You establish the trust and make a gift (loan) to the trust.
+The gift (loan) is repayable on-demand and attracts interest.
+The trust then uses this loan to purchase an investment bond.